 Where can I get more information on my benefits, and when am I eligible?

-If your first day of employment is a Monday, you will be scheduled to participate in a Monday Morning Orientation (from 8:30 - 11:30 a.m.) in the Human Resources Office.
+When we all return to on-campus operation, if your first day of employment is a Monday, you will be scheduled to participate in a Monday Morning Orientation (from 8:30 - 11:30 a.m.) in the Human Resources Office.
 During this orientation, HR representatives will review benefit eligibility and options and assist you in completing your enrollment paperwork.

 If your position is eligible for benefits, the effective date of medical coverage is the first day of the month following appointment once have submitted enrollment forms.
 For more information on CSU specific benefits information, please visit our Benefits Administration website.